joel-marks/jm/content/pricing/index.md

 3. Session 3 (around 1hr).
 Looking at what you've learned so far, tweaking approach, staying focused on outcomes.

 I am available for free follow up consultation or referral.

-## Pricing

-- New clients: £750 for the inital 3 session package

-- £250/session thereafter, coahing or personalised hypnotherapy with download